Silverneo/Silverneo.github.io/_posts/2014-06-24-my-vim-configuration.md

     set cursorline
 {% endhighlight %}

-This setting will highlight the current line, so that we can quickly locate the cursor.**Optional**
+This setting will highlight the current line, so that we can quickly locate the cursor.

 ###Plugins
 Plugin is another powerful feature of vim.
 We can add useful plugins to enhance the functionality of our editor.
 Here I will introduce some plugins that I use often.